 Utilizing standards such as ASTM D4169

-to challenge the packaging system against drops, compression, vibration, and various environmental conditions will ensure that the vaccine can reach patients safely and intact.
+to challenge the packaging system against drops, compression, vibration, and various environmental conditions will ensure that the vaccine can reach patients intact.

 COVID-19 has affected the world in many ways.
 Distribution of goods to their destinations has become even more crucial at this time.
 Utilizing distribution testing to validate packaging systems plays a small but important part in ensuring that businesses, consumers, and patients receive these critical deliveries.